iOS4ever/iOS4ever.github.io/_posts/2016-2-26-sixth-post-swe.md

 Let me bring the subject back to the beautiful CS world of software engineering.

-We went over function defaults and unwrapping in Python this week.
-I think most of us are very familiar with function defaults, but what exactly is unwrapping?
+We went over function defaults and unpacking in Python this week.
+I think most of us are very familiar with function defaults, but what exactly is unpacking?
 Personally, I think it is very similar to dereferencing.
 Here is a snippet of the code:

 ```
 t = (1, 2)